What type of content do you primarily create?

 5. MKV (Matroska Multimedia Container)

-MKV stands out for its ability to store virtually unlimited audio, picture, and subtitle tracks.
-It helps to think of it as an all-in-one video format that supports a wide variety of video and audio codecs—which means its file size capacity is much larger than other file types.
-If you need a video file format that’s robust and highly customizable, MKV should be on your shortlist.
-But be aware that it’s not as widely supported for playback.
+MKV (Matroska Video) stands out for its ability to store virtually unlimited audio, picture, and subtitle tracks in a single file.
+It's not a codec but a container format that supports a wide variety of video and audio codecs—which means its file size capacity is much larger than other file types.
+If you need a video format that's robust and highly customizable, MKV should be on your shortlist.
+But be aware that it's not as widely supported for playback on all devices.

 6. FLV (Flash Video)

-FLV uses the extension “.flv” and is primarily used for delivering video content over the internet.
+FLV uses the extension ".flv" and was primarily used for delivering video content over the internet.
 It was developed by Adobe for use with Adobe Flash Player.
-But Flash isn’t used much anymore, so this file format is becoming less relevant today.
-Use it only if you have a specific need for Flash-compatible videos.
+Since Adobe officially ended Flash support in December 2020, this file format has become largely obsolete.
+Use it only if you have a specific need for legacy Flash-compatible videos.

 7. MPEG (Moving Picture Experts Group)

-MPEG is a family of video codecs, but the most commonly used is MPEG-2 for DVDs and MPEG-4 for streaming.
-These are highly efficient formats known for producing smaller file sizes with good quality, which makes them an efficient way to publish films online.
-MPEG is typically an excellent choice for any form of distribution that requires compressed file sizes.
+MPEG is a family of video codecs developed by the Moving Picture Experts Group, with the most commonly used being MPEG-2 for DVDs and MPEG-4 (MP4) for streaming.
+These are highly efficient formats known for producing smaller file sizes with good quality, making them an efficient way to publish videos online.
+MPEG formats are typically an excellent choice for any form of distribution that requires compressed file sizes.

 8. 3GP (Third Generation Partnership Project)